This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 abscess will come back.
 Should this

-is a tooth abscess if the tooth comes out easily when pulled.
-While the tooth must be removed, it will
+out easily when pulled.
+While the tooth must be removed, it can still be

-still be difficult to cure the infection remaining in the tooth socket and jaw.
+difficult to cure the infection remaining in the tooth socket and jaw.
+A

 powerful antibiotic good for anaerobic bacteria, such as metronidizole

 or clindamycin, is necessary.
-It is helpful to
+You might need to have

-have your veterinarian do a culture and sensitivity test on the infection to
+your veterinarian do a culture and sensitivity test to find out what

 Cysts